SERVICE-DECLARATION-PROTOCOL

 Indexing

-Every event MUST be correctly indexed to enable lighter synchronization of the changes.
-Events are indexed by EventType, ServiceType, and Timestamp, where EventType = { "created", "active", "withdrawn" } corresponds to the type of message:
+Every event must be correctly indexed to enable lighter synchronization of the changes.
+Therefore, we index every declaration_id according to EventType, ServiceType, and Timestamp.
+Where EventType = { "created", "active", "withdrawn" } follows the type of the message.

 events = {